 A Grand Theft Defense Attorney in Glendale Is Committed to Securing a Better Outcome for Your Case

-Your lawyer’s primary goal when defending you is to secure a better outcome for you by negotiating a reduction in charges and sentencing or getting your case dismissed altogether.
+Your Arizona criminal defense lawyer’s primary goal when defending you is to secure a better outcome for you by negotiating a reduction in charges and sentencing or getting your case dismissed altogether.
 Your interests are their top priority, and they will advocate for you to ensure you retain as much of your freedom as possible.
 Your lawyer will also defend your constitutional rights to ensure you are treated fairly and receive the due process you are owed.

 When strategizing for your case, your lawyer will take into consideration a variety of factors ranging from different types of defenses to aggravating and mitigating factors.
 Each element may have a different impact on your case, and some may be more effective than others.
 Your lawyer will select the ones that have the greatest impact on undermining the prosecution’s case and persuading the judge in your favor.

-A Lawyer Can Prepare You for Collateral Consequences
+An Arizona Criminal Defense Lawyer Can Prepare You for Collateral Consequences

 A grand theft charge can affect your life beyond an arrest, trial, and potential conviction.
 You may also face collateral consequences that may limit your ability to secure gainful employment, housing, custody, vote, and more.